clear695soul/whonix-apple-silicon-/README.md

-Here's the translation and adaptation of your instruction into a `README.md` format for GitHub:

----

 # Whonix on Mac (Apple Silicon) Installation Guide

 This guide will walk you through installing Whonix on a Mac with Apple Silicon (M1/M2) using an automated script.